graphile/graphile.github.io/src/pages/postgraphile/smart-tags.md

 ##### @foreignKey

-The foreign key adds a virtual constraint pretending to be a foreign key.
+The foreign key adds virtual constraints pretending to be foreign keys.
 It has the following syntax which mirrors the PostgreSQL foreign key constraint:

 `@foreignKey (col1, ...) references [my_schema.]my_table [(col1, ...)]`